ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

 =================================================================
 Processing and Merging SNVs from multiple isolates to get an MSA
 =================================================================
-What we need to do next is to get a set of high-quality *SNVs* across the whole genome.
-A *SNV*, single nucleotide variant (variant means substitution here), is defined as a variation in a single locus without any reference to its frequency in the population.
-A *SNP* or single nucleotide polymorphism, on the other hand is a variation for which we have evidence that it is fixed in the population.
+What we need to do next is to get a set of high-quality SNVs across the whole genome.
+A SNV, single nucleotide variant (variant means substitution here), is defined as a variation in a single locus without any reference to its frequency in the population.
+A SNP or single nucleotide polymorphism, on the other hand is a variation for which we have evidence that it is fixed in the population.
 That means we should see it in more than a certain (arbitrarily defined but often >1%) number of individuals/isolates.
-Therefore, not all the *SNV*s are *SNP*s.
-Although this is the working definition we will be following, there is no consensus on this defition and all single nucleotide variants are called *SNP*s independent of their frequency in the population.
+Therefore, not all the SNVs are SNPs.
+Although this is the working definition we will be following, there is no consensus on this defition and all single nucleotide variants are called SNPs independent of their frequency in the population.

 -------------------------------------------
 Previously in the workshop...
 -------------------------------------------
-``vcf`` file we generated using  ``pilon`` contains unfiltered *SNV*s as well as *indels*.
-To remind, ``pilon`` did a series of filtering and quality control steps before coming up with this list *SNV*s and *indels*.
+``vcf`` file we generated using  ``pilon`` contains unfiltered SNVs as well as indels.
+To remind, ``pilon`` did a series of filtering and quality control steps before coming up with this list SNVs and indels.
 These steps include
  1. indel realignment
  2. base quality score filtering
  3. mapping quality score filtering
  4. depth of coverage filtering.

-So all *SNV*s in our ``vcf`` file have been, to the best of our ability, stripped off any known read mapping/alignment artifacts, has a reasonably high base quality, depth of coverage, and mapping quality.
+So all SNVs in our ``vcf`` file have been, to the best of our ability, stripped off any known read mapping/alignment artifacts, has a reasonably high base quality, depth of coverage, and mapping quality.

 Even after these steps, we expect a relatively high false positive rate within this list so we will need to do some further filtering.
 The assumption is that we are leaning towards minimizing false positive rate.
 We might be missing some true variants during this strict filtering steps.
 However, realize that we want to make sure that what we have as a final list (for instance to infer phylogeny) contain only true variants.
 That is we don't care so much if we do miss few true variants here and there (that is higher false negative rate is somewhat acceptable).